Home > Manage Payment & Claims > Your property risk profile

 no risk data available indicator

 We don’t currently have risk data for this address.
-This may change as more data becomes available and that means it may affect your premium at your next renewal.
+This may change as more data becomes available and that means it may affect your premium in the future.

 Low risk indicator

-This address is expected to have a low chance of river and rainfall related flooding or have little property damage if a flood was to occur.
+This address is expected to have a low chance of river or rainfall related flooding or have little property damage if a flood were to happen.
+Although the risk of flooding is minimal for most common levels of rainfall, extreme or prolonged rainfall may still cause flooding to the property.

 Medium risk indicator

-This address is expected to have some chance of river and rainfall related flooding and/or see moderate levels of property damage if a flood was to occur.
+This address is expected to have some chance of river or rainfall related flooding and/or if a flood were to happen, experience moderate levels of property damage.
+The extent of this is increased during extreme, or prolonged rainfall events.

 High risk indicator